nhscc/problem-statements/2019/bdpa-elections-part-1.md

 election itself cannot be deleted by administrators.
 The root user is exempt from most these restrictions; they can delete or modify some parts of closed elections (title, description, deleted flag).

+This also implies that if a user voted in an election before their account was deleted, their vote must still count and the outcome of the election cannot change.

 ## Requirement 10